 - use blue tape to attach the painters plastic to the wall and seal the entire perimeter or the opening with tape (not just every 12 inches or so – the floor, top, side, side)

-- hopefully you can place a box fan or a squirrel fan next to a window in the kitchen, use the fan to suck air out of kitchen and through the window (not in).
+- hopefully, you can place a box fan or a squirrel fan next to a window in the kitchen, use the fan to suck air out of the kitchen and through the window (not in).

 - experiment with options but do this before the sprayer is running.